loda-lang/loda-programs/programs/oeis/list3.md

 * [A315257](http://oeis.org/A315257) ([L36 program](315/A315257.asm)): Coordination sequence Gal.4.100.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315259](http://oeis.org/A315259) ([L17 program](315/A315259.asm)): Coordination sequence Gal.4.54.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315273](http://oeis.org/A315273) ([L21 program](315/A315273.asm)): Coordination sequence Gal.4.73.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315274](http://oeis.org/A315274) ([L30 program](315/A315274.asm)): Coordination sequence Gal.6.354.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315306](http://oeis.org/A315306) ([L20 program](315/A315306.asm)): Coordination sequence Gal.5.130.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315307](http://oeis.org/A315307) ([L22 program](315/A315307.asm)): Coordination sequence Gal.6.616.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315308](http://oeis.org/A315308) ([L22 program](315/A315308.asm)): Coordination sequence Gal.5.299.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.